SAP/crossplane-provider-btp/docs/development/external-name-handling.md

 The external-name (string) identifies the external resource in the external system.
 A provider can adopt two qualities:

 (1) The existance of the external-name express that there should be an external resource it identifies.
-So if the user creates a MR with the external-name set, the user explicitly states that this resource already exists in the external system and should be adopted/matched.
+So if the user creates a MR with the external-name set, the user explicitly states that this resource should exists in the external system (to its best knowledge) and should be adopted/matched.
 This prevents unintended adoption/matching of existing resources.
+This is also an advantage over capturing user intent via managment policies, as they would not prevent unintended matching of existing resources.
 (2) The identifier than contains the information the provider needs to identify the external resource.
 This can be an unique identifier or a compound key.

 Exceptions to this rule might be necessary and have to be stated clearly for the user and developer.